redis/lettuce/docs/advanced-usage.md

 ### Building Native Images

 Native images assume a closed world principle in which all code needs to be known at the time the native image is built.
-Graal’s SubstrateVM analyzes class files during native image build-time to determine what bytecode needs to be translated into a native image.
+Graal's SubstrateVM analyzes class files during native image build-time to determine what bytecode needs to be translated into a native image.
 While this task can be achieved to a good extent by analyzing static bytecode, it’s harder